cisagov/cool-accounts/log-archive/README.md

 Note that this account must be bootstrapped.
 This is because there is no IAM role that can be assumed to build out these resources.
-Therefore you must first apply this Terraform code with programmatic credentials for AWSAdministratorAccess as obtained for the COOL log archive account from the AWS SSO page.
+Therefore you must first apply this Terraform code with programmatic credentials for AWSAdministratorAccess as obtained for the COOL Log Archive account from the AWS SSO page.

 To do this, follow these steps:

-1. Comment out the `assume_role` block in `provider.tf` and directly below that uncomment the line `profile = "cool-logarchive-account-admin"`.
+1. Comment out the `assume_role` block for the "default" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-logarchive-account-admin"`.
-1. Create a new AWS profile called `cool-logarchive-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token) as obtained from the COOL log archive account:
+1. Create a new AWS profile called `cool-logarchive-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token) as obtained from the COOL logarchive account:

    ```console
    [cool-logarchive-account-admin]